-When I refer to power I am relating to it from the perspective of energy or electricity which – in reality – exists everywhere.
-Everything/one is energy manifested in one form or another.
-For example, the energy of a chair is denser than that of a plant or a person’s skin but it is still a different expression of the same essential substance.
+When I refer to power I am relating to it from the perspective of energy, or electricity which – in reality – exists everywhere.
+Everything/one is energy manifested in one form, or another.
+For example, the energy of a chair is denser than that of a plant or an individual’s skin but it is still a different expression of the same essential substance.

-Personal or inner power must also be perceived in this way because we are all spiritual or electrical beings.
+Personal, or inner power must also be perceived in this way because we are all spiritual, or electrical beings.
 The word ‘power’ is often associated with electricity which I have had ample proof of every time I show up to a conference with my company name displayed on my name tag – “So, Helen is it?
 New Age Power – do you work for an electrical company?”
-I laugh as I respond with a “No” before going into my spiel about what it is that I actually do.
+I laugh as I respond with a “No” before delving into my mission statement about what it is that I actually do…

-Yes, we are electricity.
-This is why most of the human body is comprised of water – because it is the best conductor of electricity.
+Yes, we are electricity: this is why most of the human body is comprised of water since it is the best conductor of electricity.
 This energy is what breathes life into our bodies primarily via the nervous system (which is of course, electrical) but we also have an energy field that spans beyond the physical self, known as the “aura”.

 When power is abused like this, once is never going to be enough for those who partake in this form of energization.
 This is because it is a temporary and false ‘fix’ which will need to be repeated in order for these people to continue to feel ‘powerful’.
 For those on the receiving end of such behavior, it is important that they take back their power from such individuals.
 Being assertive is one way (aggressive when necessary), but more often than not, walking away is the only other healthy option available.